TheG00dLad/Embedded-Systems/README.md

   A low pass filter or RC filter allows for lower frequencys to pass through but high frequency noise to be filtered out.

 ## Debugging & Sources of Error
 Debugging was done via 2 ways.
-The first was creating a breakpoint in the "readADC" function.
+The first was creating a breakpoint in the "readADC" & "writeDAC" function.
-This verified that there was a value being read consistently from the SysTick function.
+This verified that there was a value being read and writen consistently from the SysTick function.
-Therefore it can be reasoned that the system will work as intended, taking in and out samples.
+Therefore it can be reasoned that the system will work as intended, taking in and putting out samples.

 The second debugging was done via hardware on an osilloscope.
 A function was put in to the ADC.